shrom59/.dotfiles/README.md

 # .dotfiles
-This is my configs files .dotfiles and some other configs files too.
+This is my configs files (.dotfiles and some other configs files too).